CORSMAL/CORSMALChallengeEvalToolkit/README.md

 cd ..
 source run_eval_demo.sh
 ```

+The [evaluation script](evaluate.py) can be run with the following options:
+* --submission: path and filename of the submission file (e.g., submissions/pub_test/teamname.csv)
+* --set: choose between train, test_pub, test_priv, and test_comb

 Note that these example submissions do not contain estimations for object safety,
 distance, and angle difference, and hence results for the scores s8 and s8 are 0, and